CrystalDsouza05/Fintech_Analysis_DB_FP20xZC_C32/README.md

-# 💳 FinTech Analytics Dashboard - FP20 Analytics Challenge 32
+# 💳 FinTech Analytics Dashboard - FP20 Analytics Challenge 32 x ZoomCharts Mini Challenge

 ## 📊 Overview
 This dashboard was created for **FP20 Analytics Challenge 32**, which focuses on analyzing a **FinTech Project Management Dataset** from a company developing innovative payment solutions across Europe.
 The goal is to uncover insights that improve **project delivery efficiency, resource allocation, cost control, and performance monitoring** across multiple fintech products such as digital wallets, tap-to-pay systems, and online payment APIs.